sarthak268/sarthak268.github.io/_pages/life_assembly.md

 ---
 layout:     page
-title:      Paul Graham Essays
+title:      Life As No One Knows It by Sara Imari Walker

-permalink:  /bookshelf/paul_graham/
+permalink:  /bookshelf/life_assembly/
 ---

 <style type="text/css">